LeoJhonSong/LeoJhonSong.github.io/source/en/_posts/2018/12/Configure-C-C-environment-in-VSCode.md

 In some tutorials it is said that we have to generate `c_cpp_properties.json`, `tasks.json`, `launch.json` three files, but the situation has changed! :tada:
 `c_cpp_properties.json` has been totally replaced by settings in `settings.json`.
 The advantage is that we can set different values for different workspace.
+Also, you will later see that configuring `tasks.json` and `launch.json` becomes REALLY easy too!

 :link: click
 [here](https://github.com/Microsoft/vscode-cpptools/blob/master/Documentation/LanguageServer/Customizing%20Default%20Settings.md)